 Cot mattresses can be legally sold without meeting any safety requirements at all.
 This makes our testing at CHOICE – and our fight for better product safety laws – all the more crucial.

-"We need a more proactive approach to product safety from businesses operating in all markets – introducing a general safety provision into our law is the way to achieve this," says Agar.
+"We need a more proactive approach to product safety from businesses operating in all markets – introducing a general safety provision into our law is the way to achieve this," says Pereira.